carpentries-incubator/lc-litsearchr/_episodes/03-introduction-to-rstudio.md

 To execute code you use Ctrl+Enter (Cmd+Enter on a Mac).
 To create a new .R script file, use File > New File > R Script, and to open a script, use File > Open, or Recent Files to see files you’ve worked with recently.
 Save the R script by going to File > Save.

-If you type an incomplete command and press Enter, R will display a `+` prompt, which means R is waiting for you to type the rest of your command.
+If you type an incomplete command and you execute it, R will display a `+` prompt, which means R is waiting for you to type the rest of your command.
 Either finish the command or hit Escape to start over:

 ~~~
 ## type in 6 subtracted from and leave it blank